-- "CCFE" is Capital Construction Funds Exempt.
+- "CCF" is Capital Construction Funds.
 These monies would include funds transferred into the Capital Construction Fund, which is designated as a reserve fund in Section 24-75-302 (1) (a).
 Expenditures from the Capital Construction Fund are outside the spending limits of Article X, Section 20 of the Colorado Constitution (the TABOR amendment). - "CF" is Cash Funds.
-This source of funding consists of revenues that come primarily from fees, tuition, and other earmarked funds. - "CFE" is Cash Funds Exempt.
-Cash Funds Exempt are those funds derived from grants, donations, damage awards, transfers of funds from other state departments, revenues from designated enterprise functions (student housing and dining, bookstore, student union, etc.), and from sales of university-owned property (where specific provisions exist to not require the funds to revert to the General Fund). - "FF" is Federal Funds.
+Cash Funds are those funds derived from fees, tuition, other earmarked funds, grants, donations, damage awards, transfers of funds from other state departments, revenues from designated enterprise functions (student housing and dining, bookstore, student union, etc.), and from sales of university-owned property (where specific provisions exist to not require the funds to revert to the General Fund). - "RF" is Reappropriated Include funds appropriated more than once in the same fiscal year and typically have been transferred from one agency to another. - "FF" is Federal Funds.
 Any funds received directly from the federal government; includes categorical or block grants not necessarily available for uses outside of those specified in the grant award.